monocle2ai/docs/documentation/quickstart.md

 ```
     pip install monocle_apptrace
 ```
 - Option 1.
-Generate traces from your local application without any instrumentation
+Generate traces from your local application without any instrumentation when you control how to run the application.
 ```
    python -m monocle_apptrace your-app-name.py
 ```
 - Option 2.
-Instrument your app code
+Instrument your app code if it's hosted where you don't control the runtime (eg serverless functions like AWS Lambda)
      - Import the Monocle package
        ```python
           from monocle_apptrace.instrumentation.common.instrumentor import setup_monocle_telemetry